 Winter Weather in Queenstown

-Temperatures in Queenstown during the winter can get as low as -6 degrees Celcius (21.2 Fahrenheit) but average lows are 0 Celcius (32 Fahrenheit).
-On a sunny day, you can also get days as warm as 15 degrees Celcius (59 Fahrenheit), however, the average high in winter is 9 Celcius (48.2 Fahrenheit).
+Temperatures in Queenstown during the winter can get as low as -6 degrees Celsius (21.2 Fahrenheit) but average lows are 0 Celsius (32 Fahrenheit).
+On a sunny day, you can also get days as warm as 15 degrees Celsius (59 Fahrenheit), however, the average high in winter is 9 Celsius (48.2 Fahrenheit).

 35 Things to do in Queenstown in Winter